trisfaizal/Marketing-Site/src/_posts/features/2019-05-8-git-workflows-to-editors.md

 ![Editing](/images/blog/bringing-git-workflows/editing.png){: .screenshot srcset="/images/blog/bringing-git-workflows/editing.png 800w, /images/blog/bringing-git-workflows/editing@2x.png 1600w" }

 When the content is ready for primetime, editors can publish the content.
-Behind the scenes the performs a Git merge into the staging branch.
+Behind the scenes we perform a Git merge into the staging branch.

 ![Publish](/images/blog/bringing-git-workflows/publish.png){: .screenshot srcset="/images/blog/bringing-git-workflows/publish.png 800w, /images/blog/bringing-git-workflows/publish@2x.png 1600w" }

 ## What's next?

-We're excited at how these workflows are progressing for editors.
+We're excited at how these workflows are progressing for editors, enabling them to work with Git and collaborate more effectively.
 The next step is to provide more confidence and context to editors merging to another branch.
 Stayed tuned to find out more!